techstackmedia/software-engineering-series/README.md

 ### Steps

-To install Chocolatey, follow these steps:
+To install Chocolatey and use it to install Emacs, follow these steps:

 1. Go to the Chocolatey [installation page](https://chocolatey.org/install).
 2. Search for PowerShell and run it as an administrator.